Nursing Homes

 Financial Assistance

-California offers several financial assistance programs for those needing help with nursing home costs.
-Medi-Cal, California's Medicaid program, provides coverage for eligible low-income individuals.
-The program covers a significant portion of nursing home expenses, helping to alleviate financial burdens for families.
+California offers several financial assistance programs to help families manage the cost of nursing home care.
+Medi-Cal, the state's Medicaid program, provides coverage for eligible low-income individuals.
+Medi-Cal can cover the full cost of nursing home care for qualifying residents, alleviating the financial burden on families.

 How to Find Nursing Homes in California